GILBERT SIGNAL ENGINEERING

 code and panels of colored cloth laid on the ground.

-importance of Signal Corps work can be realized better when
+The importance of Signal Corps work can be realized better when

 it is known that the Signal Corps of the U. S. Army alone,

 during the time it took part in the war, used 126,000 miles of

 wire for intelligence communications by telephone and telegraph

 More scientific knowledge of our neighboring planets will

-undoubtedly

-accomplished by means of high powered signal
+undoubtedly be accomplished by means of high powered signal

 thought by many scientists.
 Several years ago a plan was

 advanced to do this by means of the heliograph method.
 This

 scheme was to use great mirrors with a huge shutter arrangement

 so as to send the messages by means of great flashes.
 Who can

-tell but

-you may be able to invent the apparatus to send a
+tell but what you may be able to invent the apparatus to send a

 14 GILBERT BOY

-Continental Code is the most widely used

-modern codes due
+Continental Code is the most widely used of all modern codes due

-to its easy adaptability to so many forms of
+to its easy adaptability to so many forms of signaling.

-transmitting messages by ocean cables and later adopted by the
+messages by ocean cables and later adopted by the armies and

-and

-navies of the United States and Great Britian.
-By the
+navies of the United States and Great Britain.
+By the official

 recognition of the Army and Navy, the Boy Scouts and other